 Mechanical designers, mechatronics system engineers and mechatronic architects who are involved in the multi-disciplinary development of accurate motion modules/systems in which thermal aspects play an important role in the overall system performance.

-Prerequisites: Technical education (BSc or higher), with at least two years of experience and preferably completion of the course "Mechatronics system design" (Metron1&2) or the former Philips-CTT course Metron.
+Prerequisites: Technical education (BSc or higher), with at least two years of experience and preferably completion of the course "Mechatronics system design" (Metron Part 1), the former Philips-CTT course Metron or equivalent basic knowledge.
 Basic knowledge of matrix calculus is recommended but not essential.

 Basics: Thermal System Theory